 I’m excited to share an experimental project I’ve been working on at YC over the last 10 months.
-It’s called Leap and it’s an online community for women in tech to talk about whatever we want.
-Leap has ~1,500+ members who are founders, designers, marketers, software engineers, VCs, women in sales and operations, etc. Today, we are launching publicly – sign up here.
+It’s called Elpha and it’s an online community for women in tech to talk about whatever we want.
+Elpha has ~1,500+ members who are founders, designers, marketers, software engineers, VCs, women in sales and operations, etc. Today, we are launching publicly – sign up here.

 I first started thinking about a community for women in 2014, when I attended the first Female Founders Conference, hosted by YC founder Jessica Livingston.
 The conference was one of the few times I can recall spending an afternoon with hundreds of smart, talented women working in my industry.
 At that time I had only a few female friends working in tech, and it was clear from the conference that there were many more of us than I realized.
 I was inspired by the number of impressive female founders YC had funded, the even larger network of female employees at YC companies, and the even broader community of women consuming YC content.
 So when I started working at YC as a software engineer, I knew I wanted to build this community for myself and other women in tech.

-So far, the three things I most appreciate about Leap are:
+So far, the three things I most appreciate about Elpha are:

 1. I’ve learned from women whose opinions I wouldn’t have otherwise heard.